-Members of the Department serve as co-investigators on a number of national multi-center trials.
+Members of the Department of Cardiovascular and Thoracic Surgery serve as co-investigators on a number of national multi-center trials.
 Representative studies include:

 This study involves implantation of a novel centrifugal pump into end-stage heart failure patients as a bridge to transplantation.